katereverie/katereverie/README.md

   - I was born on a snowy day where it hadn't snowed for 60 years.
   - I once had a squirrel and a lizard as pets.

-### Cold facts about me
-  - I speak English, German, and Japanese fluently as a Chinese native.
-  - I've lived in Japan for 6 years and in Germany for 7 years.

 <!---
 katereverie/katereverie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.